 I did not wear gardening gloves, so I pricked my hands several times with the sharp jagged thorns of the roses.
 Love hurts, it wounds , it pierces the hands, and leaves scars upon the mind .
 It is a reminder to me of the power of it, and the risk of loving.
 You will be hurt, you will bleed.
 Your heart will be sacrificed on the altar of love.
 Love demands sacrifice.
 There is a choice, but if you dare, its the best risk ever.

 So much beauty right here.
-The musky scent of dried pine needles, and old leaves, the air that I so wish I could capture in a bottle, or burn in a lit candle.
+The musky scent of dried pine needles, and old leaves.
+The scent in the air is so pure that I so wish I could capture in a bottle, or burn it in a lit candle.
 It intoxicates all of my senses.

 The sounds of kids screaming as they leapt off the diving tower, heads bobbing with excitement as they came up .
 Shouts of jubilation echo off the rocks, and reverberate around the bay.
 Sounds carries here across the water.